jeff-jackson-dfo/odfClass/ODF_File_Specification.md

 - All fields in the PARAMETER_HEADER and RECORD_HEADER are now mandatory.
 - The order of the PARAMETER_HEADER blocks is no longer restricted by the order of the data columns in the data section.
 - The data section in an ODF file now starts with a column header line that is a list of column names delimited by commas.
 - The data records are no longer delimited by whitespace; instead they are now comma delimited records.
+- Added the GENERAL_CAL_HEADER block.
+- Changed the field NUMBER_COEFFICIENTS in POLYNOMIAL_CAL_HEADER to NUMBER_OF_COEFFICIENTS.